 - Rice: The best rice for congee is a long grain variety such as jasmine or basmati.
 You could use brown rice, it just required a big longer cook time.

-- Both: Turkey both or stock doubles down on the turkey flavor here.
+- Broth: Turkey broth or stock doubles down on the turkey flavor here.
 But chicken stock or broth work fine as well.
-Use all broth or half broth half water, depending on how intense you want the flavor.
+Use all broth or half broth/half water, depending on how intense you want the flavor.

 - Garnishes: Frankie thinks the garnishes are the best part of turkey congee, so we load it up!
 We like a lot of fresh lime, cilantro, avocado, and flaky sea salt.
 She’s not a fan of the ginger, but I like to julienne some fresh ginger for my turkey congee.